apify/crawlee/docs/guides/session_management.md

                 response = await Apify.utils.requestAsBrowser(requestOptions);
             } catch (e) {
                 if (e === "SomeNetworkError") {
-                    // If network error happens like timeout, socket hangup etc...
+                    // If a network error happens, such as timeout, socket hangup etc...
                     // There is usually a chance that it was just bad luck and the proxy works.
                     // No need to throw it away.
                     session.markBad();